zrelli/blog-crawler/README.md

 `cd blog-crawler`
 3. Make sure you have Docker and Docker Compose installed.
 Then, run the following command to start the microservices:
 `docker-compose up`
+## Notes
+1. Open MySQL Workbench or your preferred MySQL client.
+2. Connect to localhost using the following credentials:
++ Host: localhost
++ Port: 3306
++ Username: root
++ Password: root
+3. Use Postman to deal with endpoints with `x-www-form-urlencoded` format.

 ## Crawling Endpoint